 There are almost three million children in Ontario.
-Nearly 18,000 of them are in the care of Children's Aid Societies (CASs), where the province has assumed the role of the parent.
-These children account for 1 out of every 167 children in the province, the second lowest percentage of children in care in Canada.
+Nearly 17,000 of them are in the care of Children's Aid Societies (CASs), where the province has assumed the role of the parent.
+These children account for 1 out of every 176 children in the province.